 Choosing Vectors Transition and the corresponding flight plan

-You do have all the waypoints on the approach, but you lost the course guidance.
-These waypoints are step down fixes and being on the glidepath does not guarantee that you cross them at or above, so you must identify them and at this point the only way to do it is by distance.
+You have all the waypoints on the approach, but the course guidance is missing.
+These waypoints are step-down fixes, and being on the glidepath does not guarantee that you cross them at or above, so you must identify them, and at this point, the only way to do it is by distance.
 You would need to add all the segment lengths to figure out when you are at NAGVY.
-If you use Jepp charts, you are in luck, they have cumulative distance from MAP.
+If you use Jepp charts, you are in luck; they have cumulative distance from MAP.

-If instead you choose BBUBB transition, your flight plan will have guidance for all the waypoints on the approach.
+If, instead, you choose the BBUBB transition, your flight plan will include guidance for all the approach waypoints.

 Choosing transition from IAF and the corresponding flight plan

-In fact, VECTORS transition is equivalent to using vectors-to-final (VTF) and we will talk about in the next section.
-Even if you are VTF aficionado, you still should not choose VECTORS transition, because you can always switch back to VTF (PROC->Activate-Vectors-Final) at later stage when you need it.
+In fact, VECTORS transition is equivalent to using vectors-to-final (VTF), which we will discuss in the next section.
+Even if you are a VTF aficionado, you should still not choose VECTORS transition, because you can always switch back to VTF (PROC->Activate-Vectors-Final) at a later stage when you need it.

 Activate Vectors to Final

 I left the most fun one for the end.
-Given what I wrote in the proceeding section about vectors transition, you may reasonably ask why would anybody want to use VTF.
-It seems that much smarter idea is to always activate an approach via direct to a fix which is part of the approach or via activate a leg and there is some truth to this statement.
+Given what I wrote in the preceding section about vector transition, you may reasonably ask why anybody would want to use VTF.
+It seems that a much smarter idea is to always activate an approach directly to a fix that is part of the approach, or to activate a leg.
+There is some truth to this statement.

 However, consider what happens when you intercept the final approach course somewhere between NAGVY and GROVE.
-You have now 3 step down fixes to fly, each time change altitude selector, press VS, set vertical speed, adjust power, then adjust power again as you level, all the time watching ETA to the next waypoint, so that your descend rate is sufficient.
-There should be a better way and there is.
+You now have 3 step-down fixes to fly: each time, change the altitude selector, press VS, set vertical speed, adjust power, then adjust power again as you level, all the time watching the ETA to the next waypoint, so that your descent rate is sufficient.
+There should be a better way, and there is.

-I said three step down fixes, but you can count four: GROVE, URZAF, NIXDE and CUVSA.
+I said three step-down fixes, but I see four: GROVE, URZAF, NIXDE, and CUVSA.
 Ah, but do we need CUVSA?
-The key to the answer is to know when the glidepath appears on the PFD and that happens when the FAF becomes an active waypoint and that happens at NIXDE.
+The key to the answer is knowing when the glidepath appears on the PFD: it does when the FAF becomes an active waypoint, which occurs at NIXDE.
 So you level off at NIXDE and intercept.
 What if we make CUVSA the active waypoint sooner?
 That’s exactly what VTF does, so you decide to activate vectors to final as soon as you intercept the final approach course before GROVE.
-Now, the glidepath will appear right away and you will intercept it past GROVE, because GROVE at 3,400 is actually below the glidepath.
-Great, but what about those step down fixes, you just lost all the guidance to them.
-You could use distance information present on the chart to compute where each fix is and identify it, but that seems complicated.
+Now, the glidepath will appear right away, and you will intercept it past GROVE, because GROVE at 3,400 is actually below the glidepath.
+Great, but what about those step-down fixes?
+You just lost all the guidance to them.
+You could use the distance information present on the chart to compute where each fix is and identify it, but that seems complicated.

-You ask yourself, do I really need to watch for this step down fixes?
-You check and they are all comfortably below the glidepath.
-Yes, they are on the standard day, but remember that the glidepath is a geometric construct, which is constant, while the step down fixes are baro and temperature depended, so on a really hot day, you actually may find yourself below.
-ASRS has plenty of submission from airline pilots who busted ILS to Chicago step down fixes precisely because of that.
-There must be a better way and there is, but only if you fly the right equipment.
+Do you need to watch for these step-down fixes?
+You check, and they are all comfortably below the glidepath.
+Yes, they are on the standard day, but remember that the glidepath is a geometric construct, which is constant.
+At the same time, the step-down fixes are baro- and temperature-dependent, so on a really hot day, you may actually find yourself below.
+ASRS has plenty of submissions from airline pilots who busted ILS to Chicago step-down fixes precisely because of that.
+There must be a better way, and there is, but only if you fly the right equipment.

-If you have a Cirrus Perspective, it has VNAV function.
-Don’t activate vectors to final, arriving to GROVE, set 1,500 in Altitude Selector, press VNV on the autopilot and the airplane will nicely descend on the VNV glidepath.
-You still need to watch the altitude of step down fixes, but that’s just monitoring.
-When over NIXDE, glidepath will show as before, and the airplane will switch to it; you have nothing to do but monitor altitudes for step down fixes, which now are identified and adjust power to maintain 100 knots.
+If you have a Cirrus Perspective, it has a VNAV function.
+Don’t activate vectors to the final; arriving at GROVE, set 1,500 in Altitude Selector, press VNV on the autopilot, and the airplane will descend nicely on the VNV glidepath.
+You still need to watch the altitude of step-down fixes, but that’s just monitoring.
+When over NIXDE, the glidepath will show as before, and the airplane will switch to it; you have nothing to do but monitor altitudes for step-down fixes, which are now identified, and adjust power to maintain 100 knots.

-If you have an airplane with dual GNS430, for example and older Avidyne Cirrus, you are also in luck.
-You can activate vectors to final on the GPS#1, but not on #2, which you will use to identify the step down fixes.
+If you have an airplane with dual GNS430, for example, and an older Avidyne Cirrus, you are also in luck.
+You can activate vectors to final on the GPS#1, but not on #2, which you will use to identify the step-down fixes.
 You must disable automatic crossfill for that to work.

-Before leaving this topic, I’d like to point to one other advantage of activate vectors to final.
-Perspective will reload localizer frequency to the active NAV#1 and #2, so you messed them up, it will fix it.
+Before leaving this topic, I’d like to point out one other advantage of active vectors to final.
+Perspective will reload the localizer frequencies for the active NAV #1 and #2, so you messed them up; it will fix them.

 What happens when FAF becomes the active waypoint?

-1. On RNAV procedure, the glidepath will show.
-It will not show up earlier, so there is not point worrying why you are not seeing it.
+1. On the RNAV procedure, the glidepath will show.
+It will not show up earlier, so there is no point worrying why you are not seeing it.

-2. On ILS, Perspective will automatically switch from GPS (magenta) to ILS (green) source of navigation.
-You can of course switch earlier manually.
+2. On ILS, Perspective will automatically switch from GPS (magenta) to the ILS (green) navigation source.
+You can, of course, switch earlier manually.